Coarse Information Design: Discussion

 The second set of equations are the indifference conditions for the cutoff types.
-They are different from the optimality conditions (\ref{mu}) for the coarse information design problem; in general, the dual expectations property does not hold in cheap talk models.\footnote{ The dual expectations property comes from the continuity of the minorant function at the interval cutoffs.
-That is, the cutoff types are indifferent in terms of the virtual utility rather than the actual utility. } Nevertheless this system of equations is still a monotone contraction mapping if the prior density $f$ is logconcave.
+They are different from the optimality conditions (\ref{mu}) for the coarse information design problem.
+Nevertheless this system of equations is still a monotone mapping satisfying Lemma \ref{keylemma} if the prior density $f$ is logconcave.
 This means that some of our results should align with the equilibrium characterization in this cheap talk model, such as the existence of a center of scrutiny.
-However, the insight driving this result in the cheap talk model differs from ours.
-Specifically, with $\kappa_1 > 1$, the sender's bias is smaller when $\theta$ is small in magnitude than when it is large.
-Hence, credibility is easier to generate in smaller states.
-Consequently, the intervals are narrower for states closer to 0 and become wider farther away from 0 \citep{Gordon2010,DeimenSzalay2019,DeimenSzalay2023}.
+The insight driving this result in the cheap talk model, however, differs from ours.
+Specifically, the sender's bias is smaller when $\theta$ is close to $\kappa_0$ than when it is farther away \citep{Gordon2010,DeimenSzalay2019,DeimenSzalay2023}.
+Hence, credibility is easier to obtain for states close to $\kappa_0$ and the intervals are narrower in that part of the state space.
 In contrast, in our coarse information design problem, the center of scrutiny is mainly determined by the value function curvature and the prior density of the state.
-As with quadratic utilities, $u''$ is a constant regardless of $\kappa_1$.
-Hence, $\kappa_1$ has no effect on the optimal information structure in our model.\footnote{ Indeed, in this example, the sender-optimal coarse experiment with $N$ signals is identical to the receiver-optimal coarse experiment with the same number of signals.}
+With quadratic payoffs, the value function curvature $u''(x)$ of the sender is a constant that does not depend on $x$.
+Hence, the values of the parameters $\kappa_1$ and $\kappa_0$ have no effect on the optimal information structure.
+Indeed, in this example, the sender-optimal coarse experiment with $N$ signals is identical to the receiver-optimal coarse experiment with the same number of signals, because the value function curvature of the receiver is also independent of $x$.